Marijuana Is Making Its Way Into Weddings

-It's true: Because of the legalization of recreational marijuana in Colorado, Washington, Oregon and Alaska, some couples are now looking for ways to include weed in their wedding day plans — from cannabis reception centerpieces to special brownies at the bridal shower.
+It's true: Because of the legalization of recreational marijuana in Colorado, Washington, Oregon, Alaska and other states, some couples are now looking for ways to include weed in their wedding day plans — from cannabis reception centerpieces to special brownies at the bridal shower.
 And while we don't expect it to become as popular as, say, the signature drink at cocktail hour, many of the Colorado and Washington state-based wedding planners and experts we talked to gave us reason to believe that we can expect to see more of it over the coming years.

 "We're going to start thinking of cannabis like alcohol."